-With their 1978 fourth album, Infinity, some rock writers even today attempt to reduce the remarkable transformation by the San Francisco band Journey as ” veteran but commercially-struggling group hires world-class singer, which anybody would recognize; shortens song arrangements; and instantly becomes the biggest band in America”.
+With their 1978 breakthrough album, Infinity, some rock writers even today attempt to reduce the remarkable transformation by the San Francisco band Journey as “talented, veteran, but commercially struggling group hires world-class singer, which anybody would recognize; shortens song arrangements; and instantly becomes the biggest band in America”.

 “Wrong,” says Journey lead guitarist/songwriter/co-founder Neal Schon .”Wrong!”

-Even though I had been playing Journey on the radio starting with “Of a Lifetime” off their 1975 debut, 90% of Journey fans first heard and saw the band because of the songs on Infinity , including “Lights”,”Feeling That Way”,”Anytime”, “Wheel in the Sky”, and “Patiently”.
+Even though I had been playing Journey on the radio starting with “Of a Lifetime” off of their 1975 debut, 90% of Journey fans first heard and saw the band because of the songs on their fourth effort Infinity , including “Lights”,”Feeling That Way”,”Anytime”, “Wheel in the Sky”, and “Patiently”.
 Yet two vital facts seem to elude the rock history revisionists: Journey had already tried, unsuccessfully, to be more commercial by shortening their songs on their third album, Next.
 And in band co-founder Gregg Rolie, “Journey already had a lead singer,” Steve Perry emphasizes in this classic rock interview, “I wasn’t brought in to replace anyone.”
-Truth be told, band manager Herbie Herbert had already tried to bring in an outside singer, Robert Fleischman (who even co-wrote “Anytime” and “Wheel in the Sky”) before Perry, so the odds of grafting any new singer onto this well-established quartet were slim and none.
+Truth be told, band manager Herbie Herbert had already tried to bring in an outside singer before Perry, Robert Fleischman (who even co-wrote “Anytime” and “Wheel in the Sky”), so the odds of grafting any new singer onto this well-established quartet were slim and none.

 (From left: Gregg Rolie, Ross Valory, Neal Schon, Steve Smith, Steve Perry)